Oxygonal2-0/First-project/README.md

 # First-project
-This is first project on the Github.
+This is the my first project on the Github.